USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_build_library_intel.md

 11. Check that the configure command worked correctly

 ```
-make check install
+make check install |& tee make.install.log.txt
 ```

-12. Verify that the following message is obtained
+12. Verify that the following message is obtained at the end of your make.install.log.txt file

 ```
 | Congratulations!
 You have successfully installed netCDF!    |